Choose two —

 - Target player discards a card.

 - Destroy target artifact.

-- Kolaghan's Command deals 2 damage to target creature or player.
+- This deals 2 damage to target creature, player or planeswalker.

 Kolaghan's Command Discussion

 I don't think Unburial Rites is worth it.
 You are spending 5 mana to reanimate a 7 mana creature.
 Plus you aren't running white, which means you'd need to use treasure to flash it back for 4 mana.

 More importantly, you don't have enough ways to get it into your graveyard.
 In terms of discard outlets, you only have 4x Bone Shards .
 Your only additional outlets are targeting yourself with Thoughtseize or Kolaghan's Command , which is card disadvantage and clearly a last resort.
 Since you can't run Thrilling Discovery , I'd run Cathartic Reunion , Thrill of Possibility , or Lightning Axe as additional outlets.

 Boros Charm is far superior to Tribal Flames in this deck however it's another removal piece that only hits creatures which limits its flexibility to purely being aggressive or good vs creature decks. or I could use the double-strike but that requires going through the loop of having one of my creatures on board.
 It could be used as a sideboard piece but it honestly doesnt do anything against archetypes we would struggle against which would be control decks & aggro.
 I cant recall any 2 drop in modern that's superior to a 4/4 flyer with a board-boosting effect.
 And the boosting effect isnt a +1/+1 athnem so going wide is irrelevant.
 What he does is stop your opponents from chop blocking or trading blocks.
 Scion of Draco simply turns up the pressure far more than casting a single Boros Charm for 4mdg & removing creatures isnt a issue with having 10 cards of removal + card draw from our Manamorphose and Territorial Kavu .